-Those are the signs that the eggs of leaf miner flies that have been nestling snugly inside your plants’ leaves have developed into larvae.
-At this point, figuring out how to get rid of them is vital.
+Those are signs that the eggs of leaf miner flies that may have been sitting snugly inside your plants’ leaves have developed into larvae.
+The larvae are now busy tunneling and feeding within the layers of the plants’ leaves [1].

 1. Beneficial Insects